lynnfaraday/aresmush.com/tutorials/config/achievements.md

 {% include toc.html %}

-## announce_channel

-By default, announcements are only shown to the person who received them.
-You can optionally have them announced on a channel.
-Just set `announce_channel` to the name of the channel you wish to use.
-Leave the setting blank to disable the announcement.

 ## types

 You can configure what achievement types exist and what their icon is.
 Standard types include things like community, story, and portal.
 Icons come from the [Font Awesome](https://fontawesome.com/?from=io) icon library, so you'll see codes like `fa-globe` and `fa-users`.